Arizona secretary of state cautions against ‘celebrating victories right now’

 Ms. Hobbs said other, smaller counties might be reporting updates throughout the day but that the Maricopa count likely wouldn’t come in before the end of the day.President Trump’s campaign has strongly disputed calls from Fox News and the Associated Press that Joseph R. Biden has won Arizona.

-The latest data shows Mr. Biden holding about a 93,500 vote lead, or a little more than 3 points, over Mr. Trump in the state with a projected 86% of the votes reported.
+The latest data shows Mr. Biden holding about a 51% to 48% lead, or about 93,500 votes, over Mr. Trump in the state, with a projected 86% of the votes reported.

-Mr. Trump’s team contends that there’s plenty of time to make up ground as more votes from Election Day voters get tabulated.
+Mr. Trump’s team contends that there’s plenty of time to make up ground as more ballots from Election Day voters get tabulated.

-According to the secretary of state’s website, Mr. Biden is leading Mr. Trump by about 99,000 votes, or 6 points, in Maricopa County.
+According to the secretary of state’s website, Mr. Biden is leading Mr. Trump by a 52% to 46% margin, or about 99,000 votes, among the more than 1.6 million votes cast so far in Maricopa County.

 Sign up for Daily Newsletters